-EMDR therapy does not rely on more traditional talk therapies, or medication but instead EMDR uses Rapid Eye Movement (REM) as the basis for treatment.
+EMDR does not rely on more traditional talk therapies, or medication but instead uses Rapid Eye Movement (REM) as the basis for treatment.
 Rapid Eye Movement (REM) is a natural function of the body and occurs when we are in deep sleep.
 The body uses REM sleep to help it to process daily emotional experiences.

 Dr Francine Shapiro, who developed the practice of EMDR therapy in 1989 found that only three 90-minute sessions of EMDR therapy could alleviate symptoms of PTSD in over 77% of the patients that she treated.

-What is Bilateral Stimulation in EMDR therapy?
+What Is EMDR therapy?

 When we experience a trauma, we may have difficulty integrating and processing the trauma into our everyday experience.
 It is the difficulty we have in integrating our experience that results in trauma or PTSD symptoms.